 yamaha piano brand

-Yamaha would expand its operations into the US in the 1960s and grow into one of the most prized brands in the world.
+Yamaha would expand its operations into the US in the 1960s.
+And grow into one of the most prized brands in the world.
 Their best piano, arguably, is the Yamaha CFX.
 Unveiled in 2010, this grand piano propelled Yamaha into the upper echelon of the acoustics industry.

 The CFX is prized after its responsiveness and fast action which is suitable for competitive recitals.
-The company also makes the occasional luxury piano but their main focus is on performance instruments for professional musicians and connoisseurs alike.
+The company also makes the occasional luxury piano.
+But their main focus is on performance instruments for professional musicians and connoisseurs alike.
 With a stellar record of quality and craftsmanship, Yamaha commands a distinct lead in the piano market.

 4. Casio